ArshamGharib/Fibonacci_series/README.md

-`This is one of my first codes and just for my learning.`
+`This is one of my first codes in and just for my learning!`

 **Create Fibonacci series in 2 ways**